-We’ve written quite a few articles about taking care of your caravan, from parking it up during the off-season to keeping it safe from thieves, as well as protecting the interior from damp.
+We’ve written quite a few articles about taking care of your caravan, from parking it up during the off-season, as well as protecting the interior from damp.
 We know as well as you do that your caravan is very nearly a part of your family, and definitely an integral element of short breaks and summer holidays.

 Before the winter hits and you park your caravan for the cold season (that is, if you intend to stop holidaying – there’s no reason why you can’t keep on caravanning!), make sure to take the necessary steps to protect it from freezing.
 Following our guide and carrying out task such as charging the battery, emptying water tanks and the toilet, and waterproofing exposed electrical connections should mean that your caravan is in shipshape condition when the spring comes round once more.